-On Friday last week, I provided a brief introduction to how airline inventory works and why that matters when you try to understand how much a particular ticket should cost.
-There are two factors in particular, the published fares (which require to specific “fare classes” or “booking classes”) and the number of tickets available in these booking classes on every individual flight, that come together to determine which price you’ll pay.
+Earlier this week I provided a brief introduction to how airline inventory works and why that matters when you try to understand how much a particular ticket should cost.
+There are two factors in particular: the published fare with a price and associated rules, and the number of seats available in the required booking class to use that fare.

 Finding published fares is not always very useful in my view.
 If I’m trying to anticipate changes in the cost of a flight, I’m more interested in inventory.
 That figure will change day by day and between flights on the same day.
 Unless there’s something unusual about the fare, it probably applies to all flights.
 I just need to find flights that have better availability and thus access to cheaper fares.

 You can also use booking class inventory to predict your ability to make a flight change or confirm an upgrade.
 If two flights have the same price, for example, more upgrade inventory — or simply more unsold seats of any kind — might sway your decision.